-- Students are expected to pay for criminal background checks at the beginning of the program for Brenau University and possibly for the fieldwork sites.
+- Students are expected to pay for criminal background checks throughout the program for Brenau University and possibly for the fieldwork sites.

-- Students are also expected to cover tuition costs and living expenses related to the two required full time (typically 12 week) fieldwork experiences (OT 715 and OT 716).
+- Students are also expected to cover tuition costs and living expenses related to the two required full-time (typically 12 week) fieldwork experiences (OT 715 and OT 716).
 In addition, these fieldwork experiences typically require working over 40 hours per week, making it extremely difficult to work during the completion of these experiences.
 Therefore, students must plan well in advance to cover all of their costs for the semester that they are in full-time fieldwork

-- Laptop computer Students will find that the program practices necessitate a laptop computer which meets specifications consistent with Brenau IT guidelines available on the Brenau IT web page.
+- Laptop computer Students will find that the program practices necessitate a laptop computer which meets specifications consistent with Brenau IT guidelines available on the Brenau IT web page and sufficient internet access.
 The University charges a Technology Fee each semester.
-For fee costs and what is covered refer to that section of the Catalog.
-Students are expected to own a computer that has sufficient memory for the use of streaming video or audio, as well as significant word and data processing.
+For fee costs and what is covered, refer to that section of the Catalog.
+Students are required to own a computer that has sufficient memory for the use of streaming video or audio, as well as significant word and data processing.
 At present, the Microsoft Office Suite is the standard product used by all instructors, so students are expected to have computers that have compatible software for all coursework.

-- Liability Insurance is included in the onetime $300 E*Value fee and is not valid after the student leaves the program.
+- Liability Insurance is provided by the University and is not valid after the student leaves the program.

-- Tuition and University Fees are the same as those published in the Catalog.
+- Tuition and University Fees are the same as those published on the University website.

-- State and National Professional Organizations Students are expected to become members of the student, state and national professional organizations, and can obtain fee costs from the relevant organizations as noted in the School of Occupational Therapy Handbook.
+- State and National Professional Organizations Students are expected to obtain and remain members of the student, state and national professional organizations, and can obtain fee costs from the relevant organizations as noted in the School of Occupational Therapy Handbook.
 Proof of membership is required within two courses in the O.T. program.